NilsVreman/dotfiles/README.md

 # Dotfiles

 This repo holds my dotfiles.
-They are specific to my needs but if you are a Rust, Python, Julia, C, Lua, or Bash programmer you might find something useful here.
+They are specific to my needs but if you are a:

+- Rust,
+- Python,
+- Lua, or
+- Bash programmer

+you might find something useful here.

 ## Installation